lucassallesp/Arduino/codes/positioningController/README.md

 # POSITIONING CONTROLLER
 This project consists of the position control of a servo, composed of a motor with reduction, a potentiometer for the position feedback.
 The set also has an encoder for adjusting the SetPoint and an LCD display to present information related to the system's operation.

-The peration follows the guidelines below:
+The operation follows the guidelines below:
 1) The SetPoint is adjusted using the Encoder and represents the desired angle value in degrees.
 The minimum value to be adjusted is zero and the maximum value must be 180;

 2) The Encoder has a button that must be used to confirm or cancel the displayed values.
 If it is held down for more than 2 seconds, it represents a confirmation, if it is pressed for less time, it means a cancellation of the action.
 The button will be used to correct the SetPoint value and start position control;